maxskunkworks/dev/O365-Endpoints-Notifications/README.md

     c.
 In the **Instance** field, use the drop-down menu to choose the instance for which you want to receive notifications.
 Unless you know you need a different instance, use the default setting of **worldwide**.

     When complete, click **Purchase**.
 Deployment should only take a couple of minutes.
+Next, you need to authenticate the O365 API connection to your Office 365 tenant.

 2. In the Azure portal, navigate to the resource group, and click on the API Connection object named **<_unique_prefix_>-O365-Connection**.